-Throughout this article, we focus on the local theory of discrete CMC-1 surfaces, where surfaces are assumed to be simply connected.
-For surfaces with non-trivial topology, it involves the period problem and requires the study of the deformation space of circle patterns on surfaces.
-Such a problem is related to Kojima-Tan-Misuhima's conjecture \cite{Kojima2003}.
-Notice that every Delaunay cross ratio system induces a complex projective structure on the surface.
-It is conjectured that for a fixed triangulation of a closed surface, the space of Delaunay circle patterns with prescribed intersection angles is homeomorphic to the classical Teichm\"{u}ller space under a natural projection.
-The conjecture is proved in the torus case \cite{Lam2019} but remains largely open for genus $g>1$ \cite{Schlenker2018}.
+Throughout the article, we focus on the local theory of discrete CMC-1 surfaces, where surfaces are assumed to be simply connected.
+For surfaces with non-trivial topology, the construction of discrete CMC-1 surfaces involves the period problem and it requires to study the deformation space of circle patterns.
+Such a problem is related to Kojima-Tan-Misuhima's conjecture \cite{Kojima2003, Lam2019}.

-In a subsequent paper, we plan to further develop osculating M\"{o}bius transformations between circle patterns.
-In the smooth theory, osculating M\"{o}bius transformations play an important role to study complex projective structures \cite{Anderson1998} and the renormalized volume of hyperbolic 3-manifolds \cite{Brock2019}.
-It involves the Epstein map relating the conformal metrics at infinity to surfaces in $\mathbb{H}^3$.
-Our approach to discrete CMC-1 surfaces is in fact a special case of such construction (See Section \ref{sec:horosphersver}).
+Osculating M\"{o}bius transformations between circle patterns play an important role in the construction of discrete CMC-1 surfaces.
+In the smooth theory, osculating M\"{o}bius transformations is essential to study complex projective structures \cite{Anderson1998} and the renormalized volume of hyperbolic 3-manifolds \cite{Brock2019}.
+It involves the Epstein map relating surfaces in $\mathbb{H}^3$ and the conformal metrics at infinity $\partial \mathbb{H}^3 \cong S^2$.
+We show that our approach to discrete CMC-1 surfaces is a special case of such a map (See Section \ref{sec:horosphersver}).

 The outline of the paper is as follows.
-In section \ref{sec:background}, we establish a connection between classical osculating M\"{o}bius transformations and smooth CMC-1 surfaces.
+In section \ref{sec:background}, we review the connection between classical osculating M\"{o}bius transformations and smooth CMC-1 surfaces.
 In section \ref{sec:discreteosc}, we develop properties of osculating M\"{o}bius transformations between circle patterns.
-In section \ref{sec:discretecmc}, horospherical nets and integrated mean curvature are defined.
+In section \ref{sec:discretecmc}, horospherical nets and integrated mean curvature are introduced.
 We then prove the main result about the correspondence between circle patterns and discrete CMC-1 surfaces.
 In section \ref{sec:toda}, we explain how our discrete CMC-1 surfaces generalize the previous work in the integrable system approach.
-In section \ref{sec:convergence}, we prove the convergence of discrete CMC-1 surfaces.
-In section \ref{sec:circarg}, a parallel theory for circle patterns sharing the same intersection angles is established.
+In section \ref{sec:convergence}, we prove convergence of discrete CMC-1 surfaces.
+In section \ref{sec:circarg}, an alternative theory for circle patterns sharing the same intersection angles is established.
 In section \ref{sec:minimal}, we explain the connection between minimal surfaces in $\mathbb{R}^3$ and osculating M\"{o}bius vector fields.